camoverride/voices/README.md

 First plug in a powered USB hub with 10 ports.

-Then Plug a sound card into each port.
+Then plug a sound card into each port.

 Get detailed information for each USB sound device (Notice that `ENV{ID_PATH}` differs in each of these):